 Future Log + Alastair Method Hybrid

-I love the idea of simple mini calendar future log combined with Alastair method created by Onki_art.
+I love the idea of a simple mini calendar future log combined with the Alastair method created by Onki_art.
 It seems to be simple and clear.
 Definitely I have to check if it works for me too.

 Basically, you create a mini calendar where you mark already planned days.
-Then you set up the columns with months, information (what, when, who), checkbox and describe item’s details.
+Then you set up the columns with months, information (what, when, who), checkbox and describe the item’s details.

 After you put the appointment in the bullet journal month at a glance spread, you tick the box off.